-The Block is optimized for the new scenario-based ABO clinical exam (CSBE) so that residents will be well prepared for the exam as well as improve clinical skills and knowledge in orthodontic patient care.
-The block will include four domains of the ABO Clinical Exam: Data gathering and diagnosis, Treatment objectives and planning, Treatment implementation and management, Critical analysis and outcomes assessment.
+This block is optimized for the new scenario-based ABO clinical exam (CSBE) so that residents will be well prepared to become fully Board Certified by the American Board of Orthodontics as well as improve clinical skills and knowledge in orthodontic patient care.
+The block will include the four domains of the ABO Clinical Exam: Data gathering and diagnosis, Treatment objectives and planning, Treatment implementation and management, and Critical analysis and outcomes assessment.